tiagoporto/generator-swill-boilerplate/README.md

 * Prefix CSS with Autoprefixer
 * Compile Less, Sass or Stylus (Catch the Stylus error and direct shows on the page, as in Sass)
 * Concatenate And Minify Scripts
-* Analyze JavaScript with jshint
+* Analyze JavaScript with ESLint
 * Notify when tasks are complete
 * Monitors changes in the files and reload browser with [BrowserSync](http://www.browsersync.io/)
 * Configs from [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)